wmorgan/dcos-docs/1.7/administration/installing/custom/troubleshooting.md

     $ journalctl -u dcos-nginx -b
     ```

-    For example, here is a snippet of the Admin router log as it converges to a successful state:
+    For example, here is a snippet of the Admin Router log as it converges to a successful state:

     ```bash
     systemd[1]: Starting A high performance web server and a reverse proxy server...